 The course provides the necessary grounding to enable you to progress and be eligible to undertake further training to become a qualified psychologist pursuing a career in the community, for example, as an occupational, forensic or social psychologist; in mental wellbeing as a clinical or counselling psychologist; in physical wellbeing as a health, sport or neuropsychologist; working with children as a developmental or educational psychologist.

-Our graduates are equipped with highly sought after employability skills (e.g. transferable skills, analytical thinking, presentation skills) to embark on a career in applied psychological settings (e.g., mental health secure settings, rehabilitation centres); or complete one of our postgraduate degrees.
-However, the transferable skills you gain from your degree open several options for career pathways.
-Our students have also become researchers, lecturers, teachers, administrators, managers and health and care professionals.
+Our graduates are equipped with highly sought-after employability skills (e.g. transferable skills, analytical thinking, presentation skills) to embark on a career in applied psychological settings (e.g., mental health secure settings, rehabilitation centres); or complete one of our postgraduate degrees.
+However, the transferable skills you gain from your degree opens several options for career pathways.
+Our students have also gone on to become researchers, lecturers, teachers, administrators, managers and health and care professionals.

 Where our graduates work

 Many of our graduates have gone on to pursue postgraduate study (e.g., MSc, PhD, DClinPsy) and continued their work as practising psychologists (e.g., becoming Clinical, Forensic, Sport, Educational psychologists etc).
 Previous graduates have secured employment in applied and research institutions such as St Andrew’s Health Care, Victim Support and the NHS.
 Other graduates have also been successful in gaining positions as teaching assistants, working in human resources, becoming research assistants and using their digital literacy skills to support in meaningful interventions in hospitals and start-up companies looking for innovative thinking.